 POLICIES REGARDING RELIGIOUS LIFE AT LEHIGH

 The University Chaplain's Office is responsible for all issues regarding Religious Life at Lehigh.
 This designation of responsibility has been made by Lehigh University, a private institution of higher learning with no sectarian bias.
-The University Chaplain, the Rev. Dr. Lloyd Steffen, reports to the Provost of the University in his role as University Chaplain.
-Questions about religious group activities, aid with programs, and other information or assistance should be directed to the University Chaplain's Office at x83877.
+The University Chaplain, the Rev. Dr. Lloyd Steffen, reports to the Vice President for Equity and Community in his role as University Chaplain.
+Questions about religious group activities, aid with programs, and other information or assistance should be directed to the University Chaplain's Office at 610-758-3877.
 To assist students and visitors to campus, the following policy guidelines are observed:

 1. Questions regarding Religious Life, including those arising from religious groups, should be directed to the Chaplain's Office.

 2. Groups that invite visiting clergy or other religious professionals to campus should inform the University Chaplain's Office so that these visitors may receive a formal invitation from the University and thus be present on campus in conjunction with a religious activity.
 As a private institution, Lehigh University could request that individuals not officially invited to campus be asked to leave.

 3. Religious materials may be distributed on campus, but the mode of distribution must be worked out in consultation with the Chaplain's Office.
 The University observes a non-intrusion policy with respect to living quarters.
 Religious group advisers must meet with students elsewhere than in residence halls, fraternities and sororities; and student residences on campus are not to be entered for purposes of distributing religious materials by any advisor or off-campus person.
 The Chaplain's Office can assist in the effort to distribute materials in a non-intrusive way and arrange for alternative spaces for meetings, including the Dialogue Center.